marcuslind90/devops/continuous-integration/README.md

 We use the built in `unittest` package to write tests.
 By using the `coverage.py` package we can execute our tests and report the code coverage.

+We can also validate that the code coverage is above a certain threshold and then throw an exit code if its below that treshold, to prevent any kind of build, merge or deployment with too low test coverage.
+This is all controlled by the `--fail-under=70` option set on the `coverage report` command.

-We can choose to generate code coverage as XML or HTML.
-But in our case we only write it out to the console using `coverage report`.
+Note that we can also choose to generate code coverage as XML or HTML, and upload this file somewhere during our CI-step to allow further analysis.